 - For the overall research project, regular meetings with your supervisor to monitor your progress and give feedback.

 Applying, fees and funding

-A 1st degree in a quantitative or scientific subject area with substantial mathematical, statistical or numeracy components (at least 2:1).
+A 1st class degree in a quantitative or scientific subject area with substantial mathematical, statistical or numeracy components (at least at 2:1 standard).
 We also consider working experience (two years or more) of research in a quantitative subject area.

 English language requirements

 IELTS 7.0 overall, with no less than 6.0 in writing and 6.5 in all other components.
 For other English qualifications, read English language equivalent qualifications.